davidelgas/davidelgas.github.io/index.md

 ## Projects

 ### Predictive Analytics and Explainable AI
 - In this project I developed an AI model to identify and quantify the key factors contributing to customer churn in a subscription-based service.
-By meticulously experimenting with various machine learning algorithms, the developed model not only predicts churn with high accuracy but also provides insightful interpretations of the underlying causes.
+The model not only predicts churn with usable accuracy and precision, but also provides insightful interpretations of the underlying causes.
 The results shown were implemented recently in a subscription based business and reduced churn by > 15%.
 - https://github.com/davidelgas/DataSciencePortfolio/tree/main/Knowledge_base_development%20

 ### Project 2: Leveraging Latent Dirichlet allocation for Knowledge Base development